Working In Partnership

 Project 2.1: Joint planning

-This project will develop a model for cross agency planning for fuel management, preparation for planned burning and engagement activities to improve interoperability between CFA and Forest Fire Management Victoria (FFM-Vic).
-The project team will be responsible for understanding the capacity and capability required to deliver joint planning, preparation and engagement, develop joint fuel management program and preparation of common burn plans.
+This project is developing a model for cross agency planning for fuel management, preparation for planned burning and engagement activities to improve interoperability between Country Fire Authority (CFA) and Forest Fire Management Victoria (FFMVic).
+The project team is responsible for understanding the capacity and capability required to deliver joint planning, preparation and engagement, develop joint fuel management program and preparation of common burn plans.

 Project 2.2: Joint delivery

-This project will establish a joint (FFM-Vic and CFA) regional process for selection of burns and resource coordination.
+This project is establishing a joint FFMVic and CFA regional process for selection of burns and resource coordination.
 It will also see agreed principles and processes for tenure blind use of funds for operations, appliance coordination, use of resources including machinery, hazardous trees management, and burn planning and preparation work.

 Project 2.3: Expanding strategic bushfire management planning